North Terrace Campus

-Set in the cultural heart of the city, the University offers excellence in its educational and social facilities.
+Set in the heart of Adelaide, the University offers excellence in its educational and social facilities.

 For lecture theatre locations please see the printable maps.

-The University wishes to acknowledge the Kaurna people, the original custodians of the Adelaide Plains and the land on which The University of Adelaide’s campuses at North Terrace, Waite, Thebarton and Roseworthy are built.
+The University wishes to acknowledge the Kaurna people, the original custodians of the Adelaide Plains and the land on which The University of Adelaide’s campuses at North Terrace, Waite and Roseworthy are built.